 Guide

 Stop switching to your inbox every time a 2FA code arrives. nylas otp get scans recent emails for verification codes and copies the result to your clipboard in under a second.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP — no browser required.
+Works across all major email providers — no browser required.

-For developers running integration tests or end-to-end flows, it's worse.
-You need the code programmatically, which means writing custom email polling logic for each provider — Gmail API, Microsoft Graph, IMAP idle — before you can even get to the actual test.
+For developers running integration tests or end-to-end flows, the problem is worse.
+Extracting codes programmatically means writing custom email polling logic for each provider — Gmail API, Microsoft Graph, IMAP idle — before the actual test can even begin.
+According to the FIDO Alliance Online Authentication Barometer, users frequently abandon signups when verification is slow, and brittle OTP extraction code is one of the top causes of flaky E2E test suites.

 1. Install